tasmota/docs/docs/LVGL.md

 `lv_style` is created independently.

-`lv_color` takes an 24 bits 0xRRGGB as parameter, or a pre-defined color like `lv.BLUE`
+`lv_color` takes a 24 bits 0xRRGGB as parameter, or a pre-defined color like `lv.BLUE`

 ## Compiling for LVLG